 You can keep your child from getting poisoned or lower the lead levels if the child has already been poisoned.
-4 things to remember are:
+There are 4 things to remember:

-- 1. Reducing Exposure
+- 1. Reduce Exposure

-- 2. Screening
+- 2. Screen

-- 3. Testing
+- 3. Test

 - 4. Nutrition

 Reducing Exposure

 Lead is found in many places, like paint, plaster, dirt, dust, ink, batteries, old toys and tap water.
 Many children put paint chips in their mouths.
 They also put things that are covered with lead dust into their mouths.
 There are ways to make sure that your child is safer.